castedo/cnest/docs/how-to-share-partial-home.md

 only-downloads
 [castedo@nasa ~]$
 ```
-to see available profiles.
+to see available permission profiles.
 If this is the first time
 running `create-nest` then a profile `only-downloads` has been copied to
 `~/.config/cnest/profiles` for convenienice.